Unlock 3 films to stream instantly

 Give as a gift

-$0After this content becomes available November 11th at 5:00 am UTC, you'll have 10 days to start watching.
+$0After unlocking, you'll have 11 hours 1 minute to start watching.
 Once you begin, you'll have 4 days to finish watching.
 Need help?

 Founded in April 1989 by Ibrahim Shaddad, Eltayeb Mahdi, and Suliman Elnour, just months before Omar Albashir’s military coup, the Sudanese Film Group (SFG) is a collective of filmmakers with a goal to maintain and develop Sudanese cinema.
 After returning from their film studies abroad, the members spread their love of cinema through film productions, mobile screenings, and publications.
 Producing over forty films, the group aspired for freedom of expression and the amplifying of local narratives.